Keerthireddy585/nyc-taxi-airflow-etl/README.md

 -	Reads the cleaned dataset.
 -	Verifies row count and schema.
 -	Makes data ready for analytics and dashboards.

+## Automation & Scheduling
+The Airflow DAG is configured with a schedule interval, enabling the pipeline to run automatically without manual intervention once deployed.
+Manual DAG triggers were used during development and testing.

 ## Handling Errors & Logs